ErikVeland/GlassCodeAcademy/laravel-backend/README.md

 3. **GraphQL Integration**: The .NET backend loads content from JSON files and exposes it through GraphQL
 4. **Future Migration Path**: This structure enables a smooth migration path to a fully Laravel-powered backend

-## Fullstack Academy Technology Ecosystem
+## GlassCode Academy Technology Ecosystem

-While this Laravel backend focuses specifically on Laravel content, it's part of a broader technology ecosystem in Fullstack Academy that includes:
+While this Laravel backend focuses specifically on Laravel content, it's part of a broader technology ecosystem in GlassCode Academy that includes:

 ### Backend Technologies
 - .NET, Next.js, and GraphQL (core modules)